All About The Fairways

 growing trend for bands to record and release their own material

-without relying on the Dublin recording scene.
+without relying on the Dublin recording studio scene.

 The early eighties saw the Duskey Sisters